bmilcs/odin-javascript-final-project/README.md

 My initial strategy for this site was to use the TMDB api directly from the frontend.
 My vision for the search field was to query TMDB for people who have media containing the standup comedy keyword.
 Unfortunately, TMDB People Search API doesn't allow you to filter by anything other than the search query (person's name).

-When directly visiting `/specials/{tmdbId}` on my site, the id of the special was retrieved from the url via `useParams()`, which then triggered a fetch from TMDB.
+When directly visiting `/specials/{tmdbId}` on my site, the id of the special was originally retrieved from the url via `useParams()`, which then triggered a fetch from TMDB.
 However, the TMDB Discovery API's response doesn't contain the comedian's ID.
 This presented a problem: if a user directly visits a standup special URL, the app wouldn't be able to fetch the comedian's information & other work.

 These issues, among others, forced me to completely scrap my original plan.